aaronlamz/excel-to-json/README.md

 Convert Excel to JSON

 ## Why need this?
-i18n messages is stored in Excel file, but it is not easy to edit.
+i18n messages is stored in Excel file, but it is not easy to edit in your code.
 So, this tool is created to convert Excel to JSON.

 ## Status